C. Steven Bradford Henry M. Grether, Jr. Professor of Law Emeritus

 Professor Bradford joined the faculty in 1987.
 He received his B.S. degree (summa cum laude) from Utah State University in 1978; an M.P.P. from Harvard University in 1982; and a J.D. (magna cum laude) from Harvard Law School in 1982.
 From 1982 to 1986, he worked for the law firm of Jenkens & Gilchrist in Dallas, Texas and, during the 1986-87 academic year, he was a Visiting Assistant Professor of Law at Southern Methodist University.

-Justin (Gus) Hurwitz Associate Professor of Law and Co-Director of Space, Cyber, and Telecom Law Program
+Justin (Gus) Hurwitz Professor of Law, The Menards Director of the Nebraska Governance and Technology Center, and Co-Director of Space, Cyber, and Telecom Law Program

 Professor Justin (Gus) Hurwitz work’s builds on his background in law, technology, and economics to consider the interface between law and technology and the role of regulation in high-tech industries.
 He has a particular expertise in telecommunications law and technology, including data- and cybersecurity, and was recognized as a Cyber Security & Data Privacy Trailblazer by the National Law Journal.
 His work has appeared in the Brooklyn, Connecticut, DePaul, George Mason, Iowa, Michigan State, Pennsylvania, Pittsburgh, and other law reviews and journals.